Radar Sensor Frequently Asked Questions

 Q. Does the target have to be moving for a radar sensor to detect it?

 No, radar sensors from Banner Engineering use Frequency Modulated Continuous Wave (FMCW), which can detect both stationary and moving targets.
-Moving targets do provide more powerful reflectiions compared to stationary targets.
+Moving targets do provide more powerful reflections compared to stationary targets.

 Q. Can radar detect people, or will nearby people interfere with sensing the target?

-Radar sensors can detect people, but the radar cross section of a person is very weak, so it is not intended to be used in personnel detection.
+A higher frequency radar sensor (122 GHz) will more reliably detect people but is not intended to be used in personnel detection as a safety rated device.
 Depending on sensor sensitivity settings, a person could interfere with sensing the intended target if a person is near the sensor and within the sensor's direct field of view.

 Q. What is the difference between adjustable field and retro-reflective radar sensors?